MyPureCloud/genesys-cloud-webrtc-sdk/doc/audio-processor.md

 > *Note: Unfiltered audio never leaves the user's machine.
 The processor runs locally in the browser and the SDK only sends the processed stream.*

+> *Note: Audio processing is currently only available for softphone sessions and will be expanded to video in the future.*

 ## WebRTC SDK Audio Processing Index

 This documentation expands upon the [GenesysCloudWebrtcSdk] documentation but is specific to audio processing.